About this item

 About the Author

-Hannah Pittard is the author of six books, including the novels Listen to Me and The Fates Will Find Their Way.
-She is a winner of the Amanda Davis Highwire Fiction Award, a MacDowell fellow, and a professor of English at the University of Kentucky.
+Hannah Pittard is the author of the novels Listen to Me and The Fates Will Find Their Way.
+She is a winner of the Amanda Davis Highwire Fiction Award, a MacDowell fellow, and the Guy M. Davenport Professor in English at the University of Kentucky.
 She lives with her boyfriend and stepdaughter in Lexington.
 Much of her family lives nearby.